SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    -> protocol TextRepresentable {
          func asText() -> String
       }

-This protocol, called ``TextRepresentable``, can be implemented by any type that has a way to be represented as text.
-This might be a description of itself, or a text version of its current state.

 The ``Dice`` class from earlier can be extended to adopt and conform to ``TextRepresentable``: